teniryte/react-delayed-loader/README.md

 # react-delayed-loader

-A React hook that delays loading spinner display to improve user experience by preventing flickering for quick operations.
+A React hook that delays loader display to improve user experience by preventing flickering for quick operations.

 If loading time is less than `options.after`, the hook returns false.
 If loading time is more than `options.after`, the hook returns true for at least `options.minDuration` milliseconds.